jamesdsmyth/lets-grow/README.md

 ### Hierarchy

-Quick breakdown of the main files and how `react-router` and `react-redux` live within it.
+Quick breakdown of the main files and how `React router` and `Redux` live within it.

 + `index.html` - contains the html markup that the application will be contained within.
 In this case `<main id="lets-grow" />`
 + `index.js` - contains initialization of the react-router